-Both are Mac-native screen annotation apps with one-time pricing.
-Here's how they actually differ — feature focus, design and workflow.
+Both are Mac-native screen annotation apps with one-time pricing, floating toolbars, highlighter and spotlight.
+Here's how they actually differ.

 | Feature | Scribbble | Presentify |